-My Affirmation Project is a public art project that integrates compassion into the world in anonymous, free, and unexpected ways and has been experienced by over 60 million people.
+My Affirmation Project is a public art project created by artist Nicole Leth that integrates compassion into the world in anonymous, free, and unexpected ways and has been experienced by over 100 million people.

 Every other month, thousands of postcards are lovingly created, addressed, hand stamped, and mailed to real human beings all over the world.
 They arrive anonymously, without any tie back or obligation to this project.
 These postcards always display gentle writings of compassion, affirmation, loving respite, and connection.